chrisruffalo/tome/README.md

 ## Purpose
-Tome is a configuration library that is designed to make it easy to configure your application regardless of the type of configuration file format.
+Tome is a configuration library that is designed to make it easy to configure your application regardless of the type of configuration file format or source.
+Tome is used to unify configuration by treating each source as registry of configuration properties.
+Sources are designed to be used independently and mixed/matched as needed to create multi-layered configuration that come together to make applications easy to configure across environments and teams.

 ## Background
 Tome descends from some other configuration libraries like [ee-config](https://github.com/chrisruffalo/ee-config) and